bitshares/bitshares.github.io-old/_technology/decentralized-asset-exchange.md

 Each of these roles has a high degree of trust and direct counter-party risk because at all stages you are transacting with an IOU from the exchange.
 To get the best liquidity and lowest spreads requires a large and active order book and this means that most people gravitate toward a few core exchanges and everyone is exposed to the same Counterparty Risk.
-BitStamp is an example of one of the highest volume Bitcoin exchanges and I have thousands of dollars locked up on Bitstamp that are completely inaccessible at the moment because its service has been temporarily (I hope) suspended.

 There is a large time delay associated with moving money into or out of an exchange, which means that traders must keep their funds on the exchange.
 This magnifies the amount of risk to users of the exchange.
 It also magnifies the risk